 Calendula Flower Tallow Soap (~ 5 oz)Add to Wishlist

-Ideal for babies and those with sensitive, reactive, and eczematous skin, our ultra soothing Calendula Flower Tallow Soap is gentle on skin, while thoroughly cleansing.
-Many of our customers report finding relief from redness and other irritations after consistent use of this soap.
+Ideal for babies and those with sensitive skin, our ultra soothing Calendula Flower Tallow Soap is gentle on skin, while thoroughly cleansing.
 We make it so pure and basic -- free of scents, harsh surfactants, dyes, and detergents.
 Your great grandmother would approve!

 Our soap bars last up to 60 days for one person as long as only hands are used to lather and it is kept on a well-draining soap saver.